DpaS15/Personal-Expense-Tracker-CRUD-Website/README.md

 # 📘 Personal Expense Tracker – MERN Stack
-A full-stack web application to help you track your daily expenses easily.
+A full-stack web application that helps to track daily expenses easily.
 Built with the MERN stack (MongoDB, Express, React, Node.js), styled using Bootstrap 5, and developed with Vite for React.

 ## ✨ Features
 - Add, view, edit, and delete expenses